1. About acrivastine

 - any medicine that makes you sleepy, gives you a dry mouth, or makes it difficult for you to pee – taking acrivastine might make these side effects worse

-Acrivastine mixed with pseudoephinedrine (Benadryl Allergy Relief Plus Decongestant) interferes with lots of medicines.
+Acrivastine mixed with pseudoephedrine (Benadryl Allergy Relief Plus Decongestant) affects lots of medicines.
 Check with your pharmacist or doctor before you take it.

 Mixing acrivastine with herbal remedies and supplements

 There might be a problem taking some herbal remedies and supplements alongside acrivastine, especially ones that cause sleepiness, a dry mouth, or make it difficult to pee.

 Ask your pharmacist for advice.

 Important: Medicine safety

 Tell your doctor or pharmacist if you're taking any other medicines, including herbal medicines, vitamins or supplements.